 C. Equally relevant.

-8. Imagine you and Mary are going to make a peanut butter and a hard boiled egg sandwich for your hiking.
+8. Imagine you and Mary are going to make a peanut butter and a hard boiled egg sandwich for your hiking trip.
 Which of the following two actions is more relevant?
 [Goal Specificity]

 A. You take two eggs and put them in a pot with boiling water.

-B. You think of making a snack for your hiking.
+B. You think of making a snack for your hiking trip.

 C. Equally relevant.